innovatrics/innovatrics-javascript/README.md

 ### Relay connection

 When writing GraphQL query that includes Relay connection type, make sure to include `@connection` directive with `key` set to name of the connection (see example).
-Connection results are saved in cache with its name and input arguments as key (`watchlistItemConnection(first: 10, after: "abcdefgh")`) - this means different pages are saved under diferent keys (`before`/`after` arguments are diferent each page). `key` in `@connection` directive makes sure results are saved and normalised under `key`, ingoring connection arguments.
+Connection results are saved in the cache with its name and input arguments as the key (`watchlistItemConnection(first: 10, after: "abcdefgh")`) - this means different pages are saved under different keys (`before`/`after` arguments are different each page). `key` in `@connection` directive makes sure results are saved and normalized under `key`, ignoring connection arguments.
 This is important for adding/removing data from cache after successful mutation, as we wouldn't be able to do it otherwise.

 Example: